UntouchedOdin0/AsBackup/README.md

 	Q: Why You Shouldn't Use SpigotMC Resource Page For Wiki Instead of GitHub
 	A: Because I think it's easier to use Github than Spigot as a Wiki

+	Q: I Want Change Backup File From "Plugins/SKirpt/Scripts" To My Own Folder.
+	A: On Next Update I Will Add It.
+So You Can Configurable File Where You Want To Backup